-Relative market share ratio (premiums and deposits relative to the average industry premiums and deposits by country)
+Relative market share ratio (premiums written relative to the average industry premium written)13

-Interpreting the Metrics
+Interpreting the Metrics - Market Position and Brand:

 We believe that an insurer's relative and absolute size within a given insurance market is highly correlated with its market position and brand, although we believe that absolute size becomes less meaningful the more concentrated a marketplace is.
-The largest companies in terms of assets, premiums, and capital within a given local region tend to have higher scores for this factor.
+The largest companies in terms of assets, premiums and capital within a given local region tend to have higher scores for this factor.
 Conversely, smaller companies tend to have lower scores for this factor.
-We note that premiums and deposits are important to credit profiles, as companies with greater premium volume tend to have greater pricing power.
+We note that premiums written are important to credit profiles as companies with greater premium volume tend to have greater pricing power.